Daniel-Liu-c0deb0t/Java-Machine-Learning/README.md

 Many other examples can be found in the [tests folder](https://github.com/Daniel-Liu-c0deb0t/Java-Machine-Learning/tree/master/src/tests).

+I have a blog post on backpropagation and gradient descent equations [here](https://c0deb0t.wordpress.com/2018/06/17/the-math-for-gradient-descent-and-backpropagation/).
+It has some interesting math stuff!

 I also have an article that is an introduction to simple neural networks and it features this library!
 You can check it out [here](https://issuu.com/journys7/docs/issue-9.2-journys/24).
 It is for [Journys](https://www.journys.org/), a scientific writing club at school.